Morocco 2026 FIFA World Cup bid: Highways and roads

 The Moroccan highway network connects most large cities in the country, being part of the transportation infrastructure in Morocco.

 Rail network and rail transport

-Additionally the rail network connects all the proposed venues except Tetouan, Ouarzazate and Agadir.
-However, there were plans for projects to connect Agadir to the Moroccan high speed network (TGV) via Marrakech, and to connect Tetouan to the classic rail network via Tangier.
+Additionally the rail network connects all the proposed venues except Tétouan, Ouarzazate and Agadir.
+However, there were plans for projects to connect Agadir to the Moroccan high speed network (TGV) via Marrakesh, and to connect Tétouan to the classic rail network via Tangier.

 Airports and air transport

 All the selected cities (except El Jadida and Meknes) have their own airports; see list of airports in Morocco.
 The Mohamed V International Airport in Casablanca is the main international gateway into Morocco.